 As a result of these discussions, advisers get to know their clients on a deeper emotional level.
 They can also advance some of these goals in the timeline to model their achievability and set an appropriate plan to achieve them.

-Take a deeper dive into the psychological and human behavioural aspects of Goals-based conversations by reading Chapter 2 “The Behavioural Science of Goals Based Advice” whitepaper.
+You can take a deeper dive into the psychological and human behavioural aspects of Goals-based conversations by reading the full GBA white paper.

 2. Goals-Based Advice